Ill Generedur Tezla

 They both joined Manfyc University in 1967 where they met several zonees and had access to more Zone rock records so as to mind altering substances.
 There they met a zonee called Cristian Ffaur, who played drums in a student band.

-All three went to Isle of Wight Rock Festival, in 1968, the first large zonee event held in Europe.
+All three went to the 1968 Mona Island Rock Festival, in Kemr, the first large zonee event held in Europe.
 They met there Ioan ffeil Donal who played saxophone in a Jass band from Castreleon.
 On their return from the festival Hewlin, Bendith and Ffaur created a band which often changed name and played at Manfyc University and local zonee scene.
 Meanwhile Ioan ffeil Donal, who always kept contact with the other three, joined The Tyrean Yesmen (later known as Tyrean Yesman) in 1973 at a time this band was already one of the most important Zone rock acts in the FK.
 Donal’s saxophones and flutes became then a hallmark of the band’s sound.

 Hewlin, Bendith and Ffaur tried their luck and started to send demos to several record labels during 1973 and 1974, no success achieved.
 Lyrics were mostly writen by Hewlin and reflected his taste about science fiction.
 In 1975 Donal left Tyrean Yesman due to disagreements with the leader of the band, Peter Seinfeld.